ankitects/anki-manual/src/deck-options.md

 **Optimize FSRS Parameters**

-The FSRS optimizer uses machine learning to learn your memory patterns and find parameters that best fit your review history in a preset.
+The FSRS optimizer uses machine learning to learn your memory patterns and find parameters that best fit your review history.
 To do this, the optimizer requires several reviews to fine-tune the parameters.

 When you click the Optimize button, FSRS will analyze your review history, and generate parameters that are optimal for your memory and the content you're studying.
 If you have decks that vary wildly in subjective difficulty, it is recommended to assign them separate presets, as the parameters for easier